-Famous Landmarks in Wichita Falls-Our Top Five
+Famous Landmarks in Wichita Falls – Our Top Five

 When we start talking about landmarks in Wichita Falls, many names, most of them famous come to mind: Joseph Kemp, Frank Kell, Mia Hamm.
 OK, so Mia Hamm really does not have a landmark around here these days, though I’m told there is a shrine planned in her honor.
 Just kidding.
 No shrine for Mia.
-Seriously, our city is filled with history.
+Seriously, Wichita Falls is filled with history.
 And just like any other city, we have landmarks that are unique, mysterious and sometimes just odd.
 If the walls could talk….

 #5–The Hamilton Building

 It’s one of the tallest and most identifiable buildings in downtown.
 The ballroom on the top floor looks like something out of Jimmy Stewart movie.
 It’s been home to hundreds, if not thousands, of various business offices over the decades and remains a hot property in downtown Wichita Falls.
 According to skyscraperpage.com it was built in 1927.
 Talk about a landmark!

 #4-The First Wichita Building